 At the shooting range you will have a chance to try black powder, pistols, rifles and cowboy action.
 Don’t let the lineups deter you – they won’t take nearly as long as a fair ride!
 Before entering the range, you will be provided with eye and ear protection and you’re welcome to bring your own if you prefer.

-For my son and his friends, this is what they look forward to the most.
+For my son and his friends, these are the activities that they look forward to the most.

 There is also a concession stand and I highly recommend you stop by and support the club.
 The entire day is free to the public but they gladly accept donations to help recover costs of ammunition and supplies.